 Noise Induced Hearing Loss (NIHL) is also known as Industrial Deafness or Occupational Deafness which occurs as a result of exposure to noise over a prolonged period.

 According to the Health and Safety Executive (HSE), more than one million people are exposed to potentially damaging noise levels in their workplace, many of which result in hearing loss or illness.
+Your employer has the legal responsibility to ensure that adequate health and safety measures are put in place to protect you from becoming injured or developing illnesses as a result of your working environment.

 - No Win, No Fee available for hearing loss compensation claims